All Items

 Special Recycling

 Extended Producer Responsibility (EPR) programs fund disposal programs for certain items.
 Vermont's EPR programs include batteries, fluorescent bulbs, paint, mercury-containing devices, and certain electronics.
-Learn more at the VT Department of Environmental Conservation website.
+Learn more at the VT Department of Environmental Conservation website(link is external).

 • Computers, desktops, laptops, notebooks, and netbooks